Exploring light dark matter with the Migdal effect in hydrogen-doped liquid xenon: The Migdal effect

 with $\bm{v}$ the nuclear recoil velocity and $|\psi_i\rangle$, $|\psi_f\rangle$ the initial- and final-state electronic wavefunctions, respectively.
 In the case of atomic hydrogen, where the wavefunctions are known analytically, it is possible to obtain an explicit formula for the ionisation probability.
 For the small recoil velocities produced by scattering dark matter (more precisely when $v\ll\alpha$, with $\alpha$ the fine-structure constant), the operator in \cref{eq:Migdal_ME} can be approximated by its dipole expansion.
 In this limit, the ionisation probability is given in terms of the radial wave-functions of the initial-state $1s$ orbital, $R_{1s}$, and the final-state Coulomb wave, $R_{E_e,l'=1}$, by

 This expression is derived in Appendix~\ref{app:MigdalH}.

 The above expression for the ionisation probability strictly applies only for atomic hydrogen, not molecular $\mathrm{H}_2$.
-The Migdal effect in diatomic molecules was investigated in Refs.~\cite{Lovesey:1982,Blanco:2022pkt}, but these works focused on low-energy processes involving excitation to bound excited states.
-In contrast, we are interested in processes that involve the emission of an ionisation electron with energy $\gtrsim0.1\,$keV and which likely result in dissociation of the molecule.
+The Migdal effect in diatomic molecules was investigated in Refs.~\cite{Lovesey:1982,Colognesi:2005,Blanco:2022pkt}, but these works focused on low-energy processes involving excitation to bound excited states.
+In contrast, we are interested in processes that involve the emission of an ionisation electron and which likely result in the dissociation of the molecule.
 A precise calculation of this molecular process is highly non-trivial and goes beyond the scope of the present work.
-In the following, we adopt the atomic result in \cref{eq:MigdalAnalytic}, which is expected to provide a good approximation in the high-energy regime, where the energy of the ionisation electron is much greater than the molecular binding energy.
+We instead adopt the data-driven approach of Ref.~\cite{Liu:2020pat}, which relates the differential Migdal rate in the dipole approximation to the photoabsorption cross section.
+We use the H$_2$ cross section measurements from Ref.~\cite{Yan_1998}.